School Playgrounds Can Be Tough With An Invisible Disability...

 Then they can enjoy playtimes, enjoy their primary years, just as much as anyone else.

-You can view Pentagon Play's full range of playground equipment for children with special educational needs here.
+You can view Pentagon Play's full range of playground equipment for children with Special Educational Needs on our website.

 If you are looking to create an inclusive playground in your school or nursery for children of all abilities, and would like Pentagon to visit you for a free consultation, pleas don't hesitate to get in touch by completing our Contact Form.
-View the full range of Pentagon Play’s school playground equipment, sport pitches and outdoor classrooms here.
+View the full range of Pentagon Play’s School Playground Equipment, sport pitches and outdoor classrooms.